Skip to main content

 • Blend directive and participative styles

-• Set clear milestones and expectations
+• Set clear milestones

 • Enable autonomous decision-making